LucieLeBriquer/webserv/notes.md

 - `OPTIONS` =  requests that the target resource transfer the HTTP methods that it supports.
 This can be used to check the functionality of a web server by requesting '*' instead of a specific resource.
 - `TRACE` =  requests that the target resource transfer the received request in the response body.
 That way a client can see what (if any) changes or additions have been made by intermediaries.
 - `PATCH` = applies partial modifications to a resource.

-### **Header**

-A request header is an HTTP header that can be used in an HTTP request to provide information about the request context.

-### Exemple of a full http request
 ```
 GET / HTTP/1.1
 Host: www.example.com